 Figure 4: Sample Bar Chart Tag Helper

-There's a ton happening with this release beyond what I just covered, so you should take a look at our various resources to see just how you can start using all of these updates in your applications today, including our release webinar recording.
+There's a ton happening with this release beyond what I just covered, so you should take a look at our various resources to see just how you can start using all of these updates in your applications today.
 I'll leave you with two links to help kick things off - happy coding!